geert-dooms/cloud-native-practical/lab-readme/lab-10-authn-authz/README.md

 * Use Spring Security (add appropriate dependency)
 * Only authenticated users are allowed to de shopping list api calls
-* Non authenticated users are still allowed to search cocktails
+* Non authenticated users are still allowed to search cocktailResources
 * Shopping lists need to contain a user identification attribute
 * The only shopping lists a user can see are the ones he created